 - The organization agrees to operate in a safe manner and within the standard rules and practices of its sport.

-- The organization’s event calendars including games and travel must be submitted to the assistant director, Garry Armstrong, within the three weeks of each semester.
-Clubs must post all events and tryouts to OrgSync public calendar.
+- The organization’s event calendars including games and travel must be submitted to the Associate Director, Garry Armstrong email@example.com., within the first three weeks of each semester.
+Clubs must post all events and tryouts to Engage portal.

-All applications for affiliation as a Sport Club must be made through OrgSync during the RSO application process.
+All applications for affiliation as a Sport Club must be made through Engage during the RSO application process.